What is AA All About?

 SCELR is a joint initiative of ELSA United Kingdom and ELSA Ireland which seeks to extol excellent student scholarship and share high-quality articles from students throughout Europe with the wider legal community in the UK, Ireland, and beyond.
 As the second and most significant of two new interrelated AA projects established in the 2016-17 term, the SCELR marks a turning point for the National Board of ELSA UK.

-The first edition of SCELR was firstly launched in February 201 in collaboration with our academic partner, the Sheffield Centre for International and European Law.
+The first edition of SCELR was firstly launched in February 2017 in collaboration with our academic partner, the Sheffield Centre for International and European Law.
+The First Edition of SCELR was published in December 2017, the second edition was published in February 2019, and the third edition was published in December 2019.

 It is a fantastic opportunity for law students at different stages of their academic career to have their work published.

-The First Edition of SCELR was published in December 2017
+The Third Edition of SCELR was published in December 2019

 ELSA's International AA Projects